peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 along with the credential itself, as proof of the credential's non-revocation status.

-Status Attestations are designed to preserve privacy and are essential for enabling offline use cases, thereby ensuring the security of the digital credential system.
+Status Attestations are designed to preserve privacy and are essential for enabling offline use cases, where both the wallet and the verifier are not connected to internet during the presentation phase, thereby ensuring the security of the digital credential system.
 Status Attestations provide a balance between scalability, security, and privacy by minimizing the status information.